The Japan Rail Pass (also commonly called JR Pass) is a nationwide rail pass for long-distance train travel in Japan.

 Selecting a starting date in the future

 When you exchange your voucher to the actual pass, you do not need to start using the pass from the same date.
 You can select any date within a one-month period as your starting date.
 However, once the actual pass is issued, the starting date cannot be changed anymore.
-Those who purchase their pass through the official website select the starting date of their pass at the time of purchase and cannot change it later.
+Those who purchase their pass through the official website select a starting date of their pass at the time of purchase, but can modify it afterwards if needed.

 How to use the Japan Rail Pass